Raspberry Pi Fuse

 SMD Fuses are available from many online electronics shops.
 They can be easily purchased and fitted to the Raspberry Pi board.
 It's a simple question of desoldering the blown fuse and replacing with a new one.
 When soldering a new fuse use the lowest possible temperature of the soldering iron, and the shortest duration of heat applied, since excessive heat can damage the fuse.

 On the Raspberry Pi Board the fuse is marked T075.
 Schematic number F3.
-According to the European fuse markings T stands for Trage which is French for slow acting characteristic.
+According to the European fuse markings T stands for träge which is German for slowly reacting characteristics.
 075 denotes 0.75 A, which is the rating of the fuse.

 A simple digital multimeter is all that is needed for diagnostic purposes.
 Some of the most affordable digital meters can be bought on eBay for as little as £3.00 and ideal for students.